leviFrosty/witness-work/readme.md

 If you find something you'd like to help with, please let me know you've began work on it so it doesn't become double-worked.
 Thank you!

+#### Environment

+To start the Expo Dev server, begin with `yarn install` & `yarn run dev`.

+> **Note**: Local environment variables set in [`./package.json`](./package.json) rely on a unix based environment variable assignments.
+If your system is Windows, try using [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) to start development of this project.

+You must use a [development build](https://docs.expo.dev/develop/development-builds/introduction/), not [Expo Go](https://docs.expo.dev/get-started/expo-go/).

+In order to get a development build, you can compile the application with [EAS](https://docs.expo.dev/eas/) `eas build -p [ios/android] --profile development --local`.

+After that, open the compiled development build in your simulator/device and connect to the local Expo Dev Server.

+🎉 You did it! _(Hopefully)_

 #### Project Structure

 - [`.github`](/.github) Configuration files for Github actions.